rishimohandas/mendacia-dashboard/README.md

 # Mendacia Dashboard

 Mendacia is a multimodal media forensics dashboard.
+It Analyzes video/text inputs and provides detailed evidence of manipulative and deceptive media.
+Designed to show how the media you consume affects your perception.

 Current repo status: backend MVP is implemented and frontend can now integrate against stable endpoints.

 ## Current State